Fuck You (CeeLo Green song): Versions

+Several versions of "Fuck You" have been released: the original recording, censored copies of it, and newer versions that include other performers or significant changes to the lyrics.

-Several versions of "Fuck You" have been released.
-The version of the song edited to remove swearing, which is broadcast in the music video on UK television stations, and played on US radio, is called "Forget You", while the UK radio edit is entitled "FU".
-All three versions differ in lyrical content, with "Fuck You" being completely uncensored, "Forget You" replacing the profanity with sound effects (also changing "fuck you" to "forget you" per the title), and "FU" replacing them by editing them out completely and leaving blank spaces, and changing "fuck you" to an exact pronunciation of "F you".
-All three versions can be found on iTunes and both "Fuck You" and "Forget You" are included in an extended play, which features the music video and lyric video, and was released on August 19, 2010, whereas "FU" was not released until September 21.
+The original has twice been edited to remove swearing: the first of these, which is broadcast in the music video on UK television stations and played on US radio, is called "Forget You"; the second, for UK radio use, is entitled "FU".
+These two are essentially identical to the original except in their treatment of profanity; "Forget You" replaces the profanity with sound effects (other than "fuck you", which is changed to "forget you" per the title), and "FU" censors words by simply silencing them except replacing "fuck you" with "eff you" - also as its title suggests.
+The unedited original and both of the censored versions can be found on iTunes, and both "Fuck You" and "Forget You" are included in an extended play featuring the music video and lyric video released on August 19, 2010.
+"FU" was not released until September 21.

 A fourth version of the song, featuring American rapper 50 Cent, was released to iTunes.
 The version was entitled "Fuck You (Heartbreaker)!", and was released only in America.
 The video for this version of the song incorporates scenes from the original video with extra shots of 50 Cent performing.

-CeeLo performed a remix of the song, featuring an all-female backing band named "Scarlet Fever", on The Colbert Report on November 9, 2010.
-The remix was entitled "Fuck You (Fox News)".
-The first full verse of the song was a satirical parody of Fox News controversies.
-A fifth version of the song, entitled "Thank You", was released on May 9, 2011.
-The song was re-written with new lyrics as a tribute to firefighters.
-The lyrics mention that Cee Lo's mother was a firefighter.
-A new version of the video was released with scenes of Cee Lo visiting a fire station.
+CeeLo performed a parody of the song, featuring an all-female backing band named "Scarlet Fever", on The Colbert Report on November 9, 2010.
+It is entitled "Fuck You (Fox News)", and satirizes Fox News controversies.

+A sixth version of the song, entitled "Thank You", was released on May 9, 2011, with lyrics extensively re-written as a tribute to firefighters.
+These lyrics mention that Cee Lo's mother was a firefighter.
+A new version of the video was released for this version that includes scenes of Cee Lo visiting a fire station.